idapgroup/xcode-localization-parser/README.md

    a.
 Clone or download the script from the GitHub repository.

    b.
 Open the script in a text editor and replace {SHEET_ID} with your Google Sheets ID.

    c.
+Optionaly you can add your table id.

+   d.
 Update the languages array with the language codes you want to use.

 6. **Run sript:**